-We share a common interest by having to speak or present to staff or prospects in order to gain trust, credibility and of course to close a sale or convey a message.
+We all share a common challenge of having to speak or present to staff or prospects in order to gain trust, credibility and of course to close a sale or convey a message.

-Over the course of my career, a very familiar problem I come across is the fear of making a presentation or public speaking.
+Over the course of my career, a very familiar problem I have seen is the fear of making a presentation or public speaking.
 This covers a wide range from wedding speeches, interviews, new product launches, sales presentations and even to the speaker spot at a business event.

-You may have your own avoidance tactics, just mumble your way through or just end up talking to much and too quickly.
+You may have your own avoidance tactics, just mumble your way through or just end up talking too much and too quickly.
 I’m sure you have enjoyed being on the receiving end of wonderful speakers who look like seasoned professional and you think to yourself ‘I can’t do that’.
-We human beings may not like spiders, flying or going to the dentist – well, the ‘having to stand up and say something’ fear, comes top of the list of fears.
+We human beings may not like spiders, flying or going to the dentist – well, the ‘having to stand up and say something’ fear, comes top of most people’s list of fears.

 As part of my personal goal setting this year, I have set myself the challenge to rid as many people as possible of this fear of public speaking and presentations.